Electricity price forecasting: Driving factors

 Electricity cannot be stored as easily as gas, it is produced at the exact moment of demand.
 All of the factors of supply and demand will, therefore, have an immediate impact on the price of electricity on the spot market.
 In addition to production costs, electricity prices are set by supply and demand.
 However, some fundamental drivers are the most likely to be considered.

 Short-term prices are impacted the most by the weather.
 Demand due to heating in the winter and cooling in the summer are the main drivers for seasonal price spikes.
 Additional natural-gas fired capacity is driving down the price of electricity and increasing demand.

 A country's natural resource endowment, as well as its regulations in place greatly influence tariffs from the supply side.
 The supply side of the electricity supply is most influenced by fuel prices, and CO2 allowance prices.
 The EU carbon prices have doubled since 2017, making it a significant driving factor of price.

 Weather

 Studies show that demand for electricity is driven largely by temperature.
 Heating demand in the winter and cooling demand (air conditioners) in the summer are what primarily drive the seasonal peaks in most regions.
 Heating degree days and cooling degree days help measure energy consumption by referencing the outdoor temperature above and below 65 degrees Fahrenheit, a commonly accepted baseline.

 In terms of renewable sources like solar and wind, weather impacts supply.
 California's duck curve shows the difference between electricity demand and the amount of solar energy available throughout the day.
 On a sunny day, solar power floods the electricity generation market and then drops during the evening, when electricity demand peaks.

+Forecasting for wind and solar renewable energy is becoming more important as the amount of energy generated from these sources increases.
+Meteorological forecasts can improve the accuracy of electricity price forecasting models.
+While day-ahead forecasts can take advantage of autoregressive effects, forecasts featuring meteorological data are more accurate for 2-4 day-ahead horizons.
+In some cases, renewable energy generation forecasts published by Transmission System Operators (TSOs) can be improved with simple prediction models and used provide more accurate electricity price predictions.